Program areas at Health Through Walls

 Klinik Solidarite was formed from an alliance with AIDS Healthcare Foundation to provide medical and laboratory services to released prisoners infected with HIV or TB, their affected family members, their sex partners and anyone else infected in the communities where they live.
 Klinik Solidarite also care for women who were physically abused and abandoned or orphaned children.
 The clinic has its own lab and clinicians, and it is located in Bourdon, Haiti.

 Impact Against TB and HIV is a project formed in collaboration with the Global Fund.
 These funds allow us to increase and improve prevention, screening and testing of HIV/AIDS and TB in 5 additional prisons in Haiti.
 These prisons are located outside of the metropolitan area.
-We also provide and care treatment services for all prisoners indentified TB+ and HIV+.
+We also provide care and treatment services for all prisoners indentified as TB+ and HIV+.
 This program allows us to screen for MDRTB and negotiate and set up isolation areas for those identified.
 HtW is charged with renovation of prison medical offices and replacing destroyed equipment, development of a hospital ward at the PCPP-M, recruiting and training medical staff for facilities without staff, training Health Promoters and a peer education program in all the prisons.

 The Strengthening Haitian Activities in the Prison Environment (SHAPE) is funded by International Narcotic Law Enforcement (INL).
 This Task Order is implemented by Health through Walls, Inc, with two (2) subcontractors University of Florida and Emory University.
 The project is to assist the Haitian National Police's capacity and ability to meet the health needs of persons in Haitian prisons; improve the HNP's capacity to meet the nutritional needs of the Haitian prison population; provide the HNP with the tools to sustain the improvements in structure, sanitation and facilities made as a result of this project.